eslint/eslint/docs/src/rules/implicit-arrow-linebreak.md

 If you're not concerned about consistent locations of implicitly returned arrow function expressions, you should not turn on this rule.

 You can also disable this rule if you are using the `"always"` option for the [`arrow-body-style`](arrow-body-style), since this will disable the use of implicit returns in arrow functions.

-## Version

-This rule was introduced in ESLint 4.12.0.

-## Version

-This rule was introduced in ESLint 4.12.0.